Micinek/ghkeys/README.md

-Below is an example README.md you can include in your GitHub repository:

----

 # GitHub SSH Keys Importer

 This Bash script retrieves SSH public keys from a specified GitHub account and configures your SSH daemon to authenticate using these keys.
 It saves the keys in a dedicated file within your home directory and creates a separate SSH daemon configuration file that references this file.
 This approach ensures that automatically generated keys by other system services (for example, ProxmoxVE) remain unaffected.